pkgconf/pkgconf/doc/libpkgconf-fragment.rst

    :param pkgconf_client_t* client: The pkgconf client being accessed.
    :param pkgconf_list_t* list: The `fragment list` to add the fragment entries to.
    :param pkgconf_list_t* vars: A list of variables to use for variable substitution.
+   :param uint flags: Any parsing flags to be aware of.
    :param char* value: The string to parse into fragments.
    :return: true on success, false on parse error